wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'the inumerable skulls clogging it',
     'the sacrifice required to open it',
     'the lava overflowing from it',
+    'the trash blocking it',
     'the barbed wires that surround it',
     'the sticky mold that covers it',
     'the swirling water that surrounds it',
     'the goblins swarming it',
     'the fact it is sealed shut',
     'gravel clogging the path',
+    'hot coals carpeting it',
+    'the horrible smell coming from it',
+    'the oil covering it',
+    'the fact it is barricaded',
+    'the fact is it hidden behind a lava fall',
+    'the decadent rituals still happening here',
+    'silver webs entangling it',
+    'the wild magic energies around it',
+    'the rubbles covering it',
   ];
 gen_data['tunneladjective'] = [
     'melted-weapons',